DNF5 Group Commands Guide for Fedora

 Use Group IDs When Names Fail

-sudo dnf group install workstation-product-environment
+sudo dnf group install c-development

 Upgrading a Group

-Upgrading to the Latest Group Definition
+Upgrade to Latest Group Definition

 sudo dnf group upgrade "<group-name>"